Where can I find Kyoto Journal magazine in Kyoto?

 7-Eleven Heian Jingu-mae

 Ah, the beloved combini!
-Whether ordering a hot latte to buying concert tickets and sending off a package for next-day delivery in Tokyo: it is a world of possibility!.
+Whether ordering a hot latte, buying concert tickets or sending off a package for next-day delivery in Tokyo: it is a world of possibility!
 But this branch of the ubiquitous 7-Eleven is particularly special in Kyoto for its fantastic selection of English material on Japan, but unlike book stores they also happen to stock back issues of KJ concurrently—which is fitting, since they don’t “go out of date”!
 Why not take your copy over to Heian Shrine to read in its gardens?

 Take bus no. 5, 46, or 100 to Okazaki koen/Bijutsukan/Heian Jingu-mae bus stop.